gumaerc-testorg/21a.104-spring-2016/content/pages/readings.md

 {{< tdopen >}}

 Buyandelger, Manduhai.
 "Introduction: The Return of the Suppressed."
 In _Tragic Spirits: Shamanism, Memory, and Gender in Contemporary Mongolia_.
 University of Chicago Press, 2013.
-ISBN: 9780226086569. \[Preview with [Google Books](http://books.google.com/books?id=kdywAAAAQBAJ&pg=PA1=onepage)\]
+ISBN: 9780226086569. \[Preview with {{% resource_link "485ad4d9-70a8-4ade-bbbb-9ce1159cfdec" "Google Books" %}}\]

 ———.
 "Mobile Histories."
 Chapter 1 in _Tragic Spirits: Shamanism, Memory, and Gender in Contemporary Mongolia_.
 University of Chicago Press, 2013.
-ISBN: 9780226086569. \[[Preview with Google Books](https://books.google.com/books?id=kdywAAAAQBAJ&pg=PA39=onepage#v=onepage&q&f=false)\]
+ISBN: 9780226086569. \[{{% resource_link "24544186-5d7f-4f29-8a68-87c65dafa8df" "Preview with Google Books" %}}\]

 ———.
 "Technologies of Forgetting, State Socialism, and Potential Memories."
 Chapter 2 in _Tragic Spirits: Shamanism, Memory, and Gender in Contemporary Mongolia_.
 University of Chicago Press, 2013.
-ISBN: 9780226086569. \[Preview with [Google Books](http://books.google.com/books?id=kdywAAAAQBAJ&pg=PA67=onepage)\]
+ISBN: 9780226086569. \[Preview with {{% resource_link "d61b532c-6338-4084-83f5-6328f23f387a" "Google Books" %}}\]

 Nietzsche, Friedrich. _On the Advantage and Disadvantage of History for Life_.
 Translated by Peter Preuss.
 Hackett Publishing Company, 1980.
-ISBN: 9780915144945. \[Preview with [Google Books](http://books.google.com/books?id=k9wwrAakUmAC&pg=PAfrontcover)\]
+ISBN: 9780915144945. \[Preview with {{% resource_link "9d767156-6679-410d-9a0f-4dbd3f4cf919" "Google Books" %}}\]

 {{< tdclose >}}